pvlbzn/gobject/README.md

 #### Errors

-Gobject handles all (5 kinds) errors which may occur in 'status' field of JSON response from Google Geocode API.
+Gobject handles all (5 kinds) errors which may occur in 'status' field of a JSON response from Google Geocode API.

 ```